obophenotype/vccf-ontology/README.md

 1. [Robot template](src/templates/vessel_organ_crosswalk.tsv) to create relation between vessel and tissue.
 The data source is the [crosswalk table](https://github.com/hubmapconsortium/hra-vccf/blob/main/VesselOrganCrosswalk.csv).
    - [Vessel] The column `Vessel` is the VCCF terms created in the DOSDP.
 The search is done by the label.
    - [relationships] For each relationship in the `Relationship` column, is added in the template. **TODO: When there isn't a matching UBERON term in the column `BodySubPartID`, use `BodyPartID` which is the organ.
 However, we need to discuss what to do in cases `BodyPart` is angiosome**.

+## Description of columns in [datasource](https://github.com/hubmapconsortium/hra-vccf/blob/main/Vessel.csv) [(source)](https://www.nature.com/articles/s41597-023-02018-0#Sec7)

+### Columns in the pipeline

+**BranchesFrom**: The “parent” vessel that is one step closer to the heart.
+For veins it is “drains to” rather than branches from.

+**Vessel**: The name of the blood vessel.
+The unique item (primary key) in this table.
+If a vessel has more than one BranchesFrom, the vessel is listed on multiple rows, but with “ #2”, “ #3”, etc. added to the end of its name.

+**VesselBaseName**: The vessel name without the “#N” at the end.
+This applies to vessels with more than one BranchesFrom.

+**BodyPart**: A mapping from vessel to organ or part of the body.

+**BodyPartID**: The UBERON or FMA ID of the BodyPart (imported from UBERON or FMA).

+**UBERON**: The ID of the vessel in the UBERON ontology.

+[Not directly used; UBERON import via ODK] **UBERONLabel**: The main label of the vessel in UBERON (imported from UBERON).

+**FMA**: The ID of the vessel in the FMA ontology.

+**FMALabel**: The main label of the vessel in FMA (imported from FMA).

+**ReferenceURL**: The website describing the vessel and where it branches from.

+**ReferenceDOI**: The DOI of the reference if applicable.

+**VesselType**: Either heart chamber, artery, arteriole, capillary, venule, vein, or sinus.

+**VesselTypeID**: The UBERON or FMA ID of the VesselType (imported from UBERON or FMA).

+### Columns not in the pipeline, but potentially can be added

+**VesselSubType**: For capillaries: continuous, fenestrated, sinusoid.

+**VesselSubTypeID**: The UBERON or FMA ID of the VesselSubType (imported from UBERON or FMA).

+**BodySubPart**: The specific anatomical structure the vessel supplies or drains.

+BodySubPartID.
+The UBERON or FMA ID of the BodySubPart (imported from UBERON or FMA).

+**PortalSystem**: Indicates if the vessel is part of a portal system (e.g., hepatic portal system, hypophyseal portal system, etc.).

+**Sex**: Indicates whether the vessel is only found in males or females.

+**Anastomoses**: Indicates whether the vessel anastomoses with another vessel.

+**ArteryVeinConnects**: Indicates if an end branch (“leaf” vessel) in one vessel tree connects to a vessel in a different tree leading back to the heart (e.g., hepatic arteriole ->liver sinusoid).

+**ArteryVeinPair**: Indicates if another vessel has the same name, but with the words artery/arteriole swapped with vein/venule.
+Later this field will be used to match vessels with similar supplies/drains regions.

+**ForBranchesSee**: For some vessels, like the left and right renal arteries, rather than showing all the branches of both arteries, a “virtual” merged vessel is created (e.g., just “renal artery”).
+The branches are only added once to that virtual vessel.
+This field indicates the name of the virtual vessel that has the branches.

+**VirtualVessel**: This field contains a “1” if it is virtual merged vessel used to show the branches of other vessels; a negative value also indicates a virtual vessel, but the merged vessels are not yet explicitly defined in this table; zero for all other vessels.

+**BranchSequence**: The order in which vessels branch off of the BranchesFrom vessel.
+Vessels can have the same value if they branch off the BranchesFrom vessel at the same place.
+A value of 999 means the branching sequence will be added in a future version of this table.

+**VirtualVesselOfList**: The list (separated by semicolons) of vessels that are merged to form a virtual vessel.

+**VirtualVesselOfCount**: The number of vessels that are merged to form a virtual vessel.

+**VirtualInstances**: The number of times this vessel would be listed if virtual vessels were not used along the path back to the heart.

+**VirtualPath**: The list of vessels that have been merged along the path back to the heart.

+**PathFromHeart**: The list of branches leading from a heart chamber to the vessel.
+This field is useful for sorting the table.

+**PathFromHeartWithIDs**: Same as PathFromHeart, but the ASLabel and ASID are listed next to each vessel in the path.

 ## Versions